awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/05_hiring_training_timeline_and_playbook.md

 ## 1. Introduction

 ### 1.1 Purpose of This Playbook
-- How to use this document to staff and train your Co.work.play Café.
+- How to use this document to staff and train your Co.work.PLAY Café.
 - Scope: pre-opening, opening, and first 90 days.

 ### 1.2 Concept Recap